 (1984) Dir: Bruno Mattei

-I was wrong, wrong like sticky traps; El Rey and Mattei were right, this offers the more humane snap traps.
+I was wrong, wrong like sticky traps; El Rey and Mattei were right - this offers the more humane snap traps and we must either watch it or lose dominance of the planet.

-What sets this one above the dregs: it's set not in a dimly lit suburb or inner city but the post-apocalyptic landscape of past Italian films like Warriors of the Wasteland, and Escape from the Bronx, etc. all made in the wake of the creative and box office success of Escape from New York, The Warriors, The Road Warrior, and Conan the Barbarian.
-Swirled together in the Italian trash auteur tradition, one thing's for sure: Mattei steals from the best!
+What sets this one above the dregs is that it's not the usual rat movie (an exterminator in the busy NYC streets finds dead hobos bobbing up in the sewers and gets in too deep), but a post-apocalyptic gang war style sequel to the Warriors of the Wasteland, and Escape from the Bronx, etc. all made in Italy in the wake of the creative and box office success of Escape from New York, The Warriors, The Road Warrior, and Conan the Barbarian.
+All four elements are swirled together in the Italian trash auteur tradition - it makes a meaty stew.
+Mattei steals from the best!
+SNAP.

 The rest of the action follows a post-Road Warrior style biker gang with tricked out vehicles that must have been left over from the 1983 Enzo Castellari film I nuovi barbari (The New Barbarians AKA Exterminators AKA Warriors of the Wasteland) which were from his classic 1990: The Bronx Warriors (1982) and its sequels.
 In fact, in Germany, Rats: Night of Terror was billed as the Rifts III - Die Ratten von Manhatten i.e. billed as third in the Bronx Warriors trilogy--hey, there were others still to come, and hey, they borrow from the best, including themselves.
 Hey!